microsoft/agogosml/sample_apps/mleap/README.rst

 Serving the Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The model is put into production by wrapping an HTTP server around the MLeap model bundle.
-The HTTP server receives incoming data with a `POST` request and feeds it as input to the model.
-Finally, it receives the transformed data/scores and pushes it through the pipeline to the output.
+An HTTP server is used to access the MLeap model in production.
+The server receives incoming data with a `POST` request and feeds it as input to the model.
+Finally, it receives the model prediction and pushes it, along with any other desired data, through the pipeline to the output.
+Please refer to our `design documents <https://github.com/Microsoft/agogosml/blob/master/docs/DESIGN.rst>`_ for more details.

-The `Main <mleap_serving/src/main/scala/com/Microsoft/agogosml/mleap_serving/Main.scala>`__ function provides the functionality.

-The `MLModel <mleap_serving/src/main/scala/com/Microsoft/agogosml/mleap_serving/ MLModel.scala>`__ class takes care of loading the model bundle from the ``jar`` file and scoring the incoming data that is received from the HTTP server.

-The ``jar`` file has to be located in the ``mleap_serving/lib/`` directory.

-More to be added here <Margaret?>
+Running this sample application locally with Docker is documented in our `developer guide <https://github.com/Microsoft/agogosml/blob/master/docs/DEVELOPER_GUIDE.rst>`_, with a couple additional steps.
+First ensure that the mleap model is manually placed in the ``mleap_serving/assets`` directory.
+If your model requires a custom transformer, ensure that the ``jar`` file for the custom transformer is located in the ``mleap_serving/lib/`` directory.

+``docker run -e PORT=5000
+             -e OUTPUT_URL=
+             -e MODEL_PATH=/app/sample_model.zip
+             -p 5000:5000 ``

+While these steps are necessary for running locally, in production, the model and jar files are picked up via a build pipeline and placed into the correct folders before the sample app runs.

+With the app running on the specified port, send a POST request containing JSON data that follows the schema your model expects.

 Process of Running Model
 -------------------------